 He was so well-loved by the locals that they raced out in their boats to save him.
 Without any success, they beat on drums to frighten the fishes away and threw rice dumplings into the river to prevent the fishes from eating his body.
 Over time, this evolved into the Dragon Boat Festival we know, complete with rice dumplings and thunderous sounds from the Dragon Boat races.

-Dragon Boat Festival in Singapore 2025: Family-friendly events
+Dragon Boat Festival in Singapore 2026: Family-friendly events

-1. Duan Wu Carnival 2025 @ SFCCA
+Duan Wu Carnival 2026 @ SFCCA

 Price: Free

-3. Catch the Dragon Boat Race at Bedok Reservoir
+Catch the Dragon Boat Race at Bedok Reservoir

 One of the biggest highlights of the Dragon Boat Festival is the Dragon Boat Race happening at Bedok Reservoir.
 This is the oldest dragon boat race in Singapore and promises to be fun for the family, with a range of events to look forward to.

-When: 21 – 22 June 2025
+When: 27 – 28 June 2026

 Where: PAssion Wave, Bedok Reservoir Park, 911 Bedok Reservoir Rd, Reservoir Park Bedok Reservoir Park, Carpark A, Nearest Car Park, Singapore 479311

-4. Row a Dragon Boat
+Try rowing a Dragon Boat

 Nothing like being part of the tradition yourself.
 Feel the thrill of Dragon Boating at Singapore Sports Hub, guided by the professionals.
 Form a team of 12 or 22 to rent the boats for a vibrant bonding activity under the sun or book an orientation program – suitable for kids seven years and up – to learn basic paddling skills.
 It’ll make a great family time out too!

-Where: Dragon Boat rental and Dragon Boat Orientation, Singapore Sports Hub, 1 Stadium Dr, #02-01 National Stadium, Singapore 397629
+Where: Dragon Boat Orientation, Singapore Sports Hub, 1 Stadium Dr, #02-01 National Stadium, Singapore 397629

-Price: From $15 for kids, $18 for adults (includes flotation device, Dragon Boat, and paddle
+Price: From $15 for kids, $18 for adults (includes flotation device, Dragon Boat, and paddle)

 Where: Chinatown, along Smith Street

-Dragon Boat Festival in Singapore 2025: Where to find rice dumplings
+Dragon Boat Festival in Singapore 2026: Where to find rice dumplings

 Rice dumplings, or Zong Zi (粽子).are a must-have during the Dragon Boat Festival.
 Wrapped in bamboo leaves, these glutinous rice balls are filled with meats like pork, Chinese sausage, salted duck egg, or even sweet beans.
 They are held together by strings which sometimes denotes its fillings, and steamed.
 Depending on the region, Southern Chinese tend to prefer savoury flavours, while those up North prefer the sweet version.
 These days, restaurants offer innovative takes which can include premium ingredients like truffles or unique ones like ice cream!